 It may be possible to hold your wedding reception in College.
 The College has a very busy conference schedule outside term time and facilities may not always be available.
 It is strongly advised that you contact the Conference and Events Manager as early as possible in order to investigate availability.

-For weddings, couples are required to obtain a Special Licence, currently £350 (see above); and a fee of £150 is payable to St Mary Magdalen Parish for use of the parish marriage registers (details are available from the Chaplain’s Secretary).
+For weddings, couples are required to obtain a Special Licence, currently £350 (see above).
 The Chaplain’s fee is £250 for conducting weddings or marriage blessings which is the same as for weddings in a parish church.
-The fee for use of the College Chapel is £400.
-Catering costs will vary according to your requirements as will costs for flowers, if you wish to have any.
+The fee for use of the College Chapel is £500.
+Catering costs will vary according to your requirements.
 If you would like one of the organ scholars to play at the wedding, their current fee is £150.

 Religious service after civil marriage or civil partnership

 Sometimes it is more appropriate or the couple may prefer to have a service of thanksgiving or blessing in Chapel after entering into a civil marriage or civil partnership, by arrangement with the Chaplain.
-No licence or registers are required.
+No licence is required.